Scope of Practice

 The AAFP continues to believe that the scope of allied health professionals' respective practices should not undermine or impede the ability of family physicians to lead the PCMH or provide a traditional array of comprehensive services.
 Given family physicians' extensive education and training, we believe patient safety and care quality are best served by ensuring that many of the services provided by allied health professionals are done so only under supervision of a physician.

-- Joint Letter to the Veteran Affairs Expressing Strong Concern Regarding the Draft VHA Handbook that designates APRNs as Independent Providers Regardless of State Practice Acts - October 28, 2013(4 page PDF)
+Joint Letter to Veterans Affairs Expressing Concern Regarding Draft VHA Handbook - October 28, 2103(4 page PDF)

-- AAFP Signs on to Coalition for Fair Participation and Coverage Letter in Support of Physician-led Practice - July 23, 2013(1 page PDF)
+Coalition Letter Supporting Fair Participation and Coverage; Physicain-Led Practice - July 23, 2013(1 page PDF)